The Developer's Trust

 Economic Buyer (VP Eng, CTO)

-To execute this at scale, you must leverage interactive demo platforms.
-Tools like Reprise, Walnut, and Storylane allow your presales and marketing teams to create customized, interactive product tours without code.
-These platforms enable you to clone your product's front-end and inject prospect-specific data, making the demo feel highly personalized and relevant, which is critical for accelerating long, complex sales cycles.
+To execute this at scale, leverage interactive demo platforms.
+Tools like Reprise, Walnut, and Storylane allow teams to create customized, interactive product tours without code.
+They enable you to clone your front-end and inject prospect-specific data, making the demo feel highly personalized, which is critical for accelerating long, complex sales cycles.

-For the COSS founder, demos serve a dual purpose: driving community contribution and authentically converting users to commercial tiers without alienating your base.
+For the COSS founder, video demos serve a dual purpose: driving community contribution and authentically converting free users to commercial tiers without alienating the community.
+This is a delicate balance that requires radical transparency.

 The COSS Video Playbook